ietf-wg-ppm/draft-ietf-ppm-dap/draft-ppm-protocol.md

 parameters associated with task `task_id`.
 Then, using the procedure in
 {{batch-parameter-validation}}, it ensures that the request meets the requirements of the batch parameters.
 If so, it aggregates all valid input shares that fall in the batch interval into an output share.
-The format of the output share is specific to the PPM protocol:
+The structure of the output share is specific to the VDAF [VDAF] being executed, so here it is treated as an opaque byte string:

 ~~~
 struct {
-  select (protocol) { // Protocol for CollectReq.task_id
-    case prio: PrioOutputShare;
-    case hits: HitsOutputShare;
-  }
+  opaque output_share<1..2^16-1>;
 } OutputShare;
 ~~~

-Next, the helper encrypts the output share `output_share` under the collector's public key as follows:
+Next, the helper encrypts the output share under the collector's public key as
+follows:

 ~~~
 enc, context = SetupBaseS(pk,
                           "pda output share" || task_id || server_role)
-encrypted_output_share = context.Seal(batch_interval, output_share)
+encrypted_output_share = context.Seal(batch_interval, OutputShare)
 ~~~

 where `pk` is the HPKE public key encoded by the collector's HPKE key configuration, `task_id` is `OutputShareReq.task_id` and `server_role` is the role of the server (`0x01` for the leader and `0x00` for the helper).
-`output_share` is the serialized `OutputShare`, and `batch_interval` is obtained from the `OutputShareReq`.
+`batch_interval` is obtained from the `OutputShareReq`.

-This encryption prevents the leader from learning the actual result, as it only has its own share and not the helper's share, which is encrypted for the collector.
+This encryption prevents the leader from learning the actual VDAF output, as it only has its own share and not the helper's share, which is encrypted to the collector.
 The helper responds to the collector with HTTP status 200 OK and a body consisting of the following structure: